Nearly 900 Afghan evacuees have arrived in Philadelphia

 "We have no illusion that any of this will be easy, or rapid," said Blinken, adding that the total number of Americans who are in Afghanistan and still want to leave may be closer to 100.

 Mohammed Sadeed believes the evacuation efforts should still be happening.
-He worked for the US embassy in Afghanistan before moving to Philadelphia.
-He was one of the many Afghani nationals who aided the United States during the war.
+He worked for the U.S. embassy in Afghanistan before moving to Philadelphia.
+He was one of the many Afghan nationals who aided the United States during the war.

 "I can say that there are thousands and thousands of people.
 They have the right documents in hand.
 One of them is my brother," said Sadeed.